Davi-ldc/Davi-ldc/README.md

 ### Hiiii 👀

-- 🔭 I’m currently working with back-and
+- 🔭 I’m currently working with back-end
 - 🌱 I’m currently learning ✨Python✨
 - 👯 I’m looking to collaborate on any project that uses python
-- 🤔 I’m looking for help with nothin👀
+- 🤔 I’m looking for help with nothing👀
 - 💬 Ask me about ✨Python✨
 - 📫 you can reach me sending me a gmail (davilimacarv2536@gmail.com)
 - ⚡ Fun fact: I like python👀👀